- This post contains affiliate links. Read more here.

 Here are some key factors to consider before you buy:

 - Space.
 Cat trees have wide, sturdy bases to keep them from toppling over, and those bases can vary greatly in size.
-Measure the area where you want the cat tree to go before buying.
+Measure the area where you want the cat tree to go before buying it.

 - Materials.
 Cat furniture can be made out of plywood, medium-density fiberboard (MDF), cardboard, or even whole tree limbs.
-And scratching surfaces may be carpet, jute, sisal, or scratchy sisal-weave mats.
-When choosing cat furniture, consider your cat’s surface preferences and your own aesthetics.
+And scratching surfaces include carpet, jute, sisal, or scratchy sisal-weave mats.
+When choosing cat furniture, consider your cat’s surface preferences as well as your own aesthetics.